ephestione/mm-api-hollow-cut-save/README.md

         mm.export_mesh(remote,save_path)

 But a mix may come with several objects.
 So for the processing part we would need to detect new objects and iterate through this list to do hollowing/cutting for each.
 Doable but maybe not the straight way.

+You may try to compile a standalone .app version yourself which is easy using py2app.
+Pip install py2app and follow these instructions.
+Would be interesting to know whether such a compiled .app rises the multi selection issue on Catalina too...